diagrams/diagrams-doc/doc/manual.rst

 >                                      & radiusBR .~ 0.1)

-Completing the hodgepodge in `Diagrams.TwoD.Shapes`:mod: for now, the functions `hrule` and `vrule` create horizontal and vertical lines, respectively.
+Completing the hodgepodge in `Diagrams.TwoD.Shapes`:mod: for now, the functions `hrule` and `vrule` create horizontal and vertical lines of a given length, respectively.

 .. class:: dia-lhs